turingschool/career-development-curriculum/module_one/feedback_ii_team_retro.md

 * Overview of Team Retros & Intro to Feedback in Conversation (15 mins)
 * Nonviolent Communication (15 mins)
 * Activity: Team Retros (20 mins)
-  * Choose Your Own Adventure: show examples of how to structure retros from activities page
 * Debrief/Closing (5 mins)

 ### Opening